zachjxyz/ZachJxyz/README.md

 # Hey ☕️
 <div align="justify">
-<p>I’m a student of Life and the human condition fascinates me — it always has.</p>
+<p>I love to learn and the human condition fascinates me — it always has.</p>
 <p>My life's mission is to blend my vocation and my passion to build a better future.
 With that in mind, I frequently revisit various sub-disciplines intersecting Psychology & Technology.
 For most of my personal life and professional career, both have felt like opposite sides of a spectrum.
-Nowadays, I aim to harmonize and integrate them into a singular thing.</p>
+Nowadays, I'm reconciling them into a singular thing.</p>
 <p>On a personal level, I love everything endurance and adventure.
-In 2023, I ran three races, including my first marathon, and I sold my car to become a full-time bike commuter.
-Something about being fully engaged, mentally stimulated, and physically challenged invigorates me.</p>
+In 2023, I ran three races, including my first marathon.</p>
 <br />
-<p>In my free time, I publish articles on my website regarding these two subjects.If you’re interested, check it out: https://zachj.xyz/ 📝</p>
+<p>In my free time, I publish articles on my website related to Psychology & Technology.
+If you’re interested, check it out: https://zachj.xyz/ 📝</p>
 </div>
 <br/>
 <a href="https://www.linkedin.com/in/zachjxyz"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" height=25></a>